 Many people think that Mardi Gras consists of one big parade on a single day, but here in New Orleans that could not be further from correct!
 Mardi Gras itself – French for ‘Fat Tuesday’- is the very last day of the whole Carnival season.
 Fat Tuesday 2022 falls on March 1st.

-The whole tradition of Carnival was actually started by the Catholic Church, who allowed people to have one last very merry good time before the Season of Lent started on Ash Wednesday.
-It was decided that January 6 –or ‘King’s Day’ marked the first day of Carnival, which literally means ‘farewell to flesh’.
+The whole tradition of Carnival was started by the Catholic Church, which allowed people to have one last very merry good time before the Season of Lent started on Ash Wednesday.
+It was decided that January 6 –or ‘King’s Day’ marked the first day of Carnival, which means ‘farewell to flesh’.
 As such, the Church also established the fluctuating date for Mardi Gras: it is always 47 days before Easter.

 During the Carnival Season, there are 32 parades of various shapes and sizes in Orleans Parish.
 Kern Studios designs and builds 20 of them, making up for 70% of all the floats on parade in Orleans parish.
 Needless to say, the ‘Kern’ parades are mainly the larger ones, including those from Zulu, Muses, Tucks, Femme Fatale, and the parades of the so-called ‘Super Krewes’ Endymion, Bacchus, and Orpheus.